HEALTH AND NUTRITION

 2. Upon positive initial internal and ethics assessments, applicants will receive a request for a full application and budget, open and anonymised versions.
 Within 4-5 weeks.

 3. Submission of due diligence request to Board of Directors.
-Board decision dates 2021: 26 March, 25 June, 15 September and 3 December.
+2022 Board meetings are scheduled for 29 March, 23 June, 27 September and 2 December.
 We recommend applications be submitted to FLRF 8 weeks prior to the next Board meeting for a project to be potentially considered at that Board meeting.
 If accepted, applications progress to next stages.*

 4. Initiation of a full, formal internal due diligence process for thorough review over a multi-stage procedure.